Varun-Kolanu/issue-assigner/README.md

 # GitHub Issue Assigner Bot

-[contributing]: /docs/CONTRIBUTING.md
-[usage]: /README.md#usage
-[license]: /LICENSE

 This GitHub bot helps manage issue assignments in a repository by automatically assigning or unassigning issues based on predefined rules and user commands in comments.
 The bot is implemented using Probot, a framework for building GitHub Apps.

 If you find this project helpful, please consider giving it a star ⭐ on GitHub.
 It helps others discover the project and shows your appreciation for the work!

-See probot published app [here](https://probot.github.io/apps/issue-assigner/), and live listing on GitHub Marketplace [here](https://github.com/marketplace/issue-assigner)
+See probot published app [here](https://probot.github.io/apps/issue-assigner/), live listing on GitHub Marketplace [here](https://github.com/marketplace/issue-assigner), medium article [here](https://medium.com/@Varun-Kolanu/issue-assigner-a-github-bot-built-using-probot-fa2d11f78e98)

+To join the discord server for general discussions and doubts follow the link in [this](https://github.com/Varun-Kolanu/issue-assigner/discussions/5) discussion.

+## Contributing

+See [Contributing guide][contributing] for contributing to the project.

 # Features